LearningWithMerritt/Classroom-Notes/5-Networking/0-Local-Area-Network/Wireless-Communications.md

 # `Antennas`

 Antennas are hardware that are used for both the reception and transmission of wireless signals.
-* Radiation Pattern is the relative strength over a 3D area of all the electromagnetic energy an antenna sends or recieves.
+* Radiation Pattern is the relative strength over a 3D area of all the electromagnetic energy an antenna sends or receives.
 * Unidirectional Antenna aka Directional Antenna is a type of antenna that issues wireless  signals along a single direction, or path.
-* Omnidirectional antenna is a type of antenna that recieves wireless signals with equal strength and clarity in all directions.
+* Omnidirectional antenna is a type of antenna that receives wireless signals with equal strength and clarity in all directions.
 * An antenna's range is the geographical area in which signals issued from an antenna or wireless system can be consistently and accurately received.